 Registration failed because of an invalid or expired token

 If you see the error message: "The registration failed because of an invalid or expired token.
-Ensure that you use a valid token when registering your appliance with the Cisco Threat Response portal" in the ESA GUI, as the image below:
+Ensure that you use a valid token for your appliance with the Cisco Threat Response portal" in the Secure Email GUI, as in the image below:

 Please ensure that the token is generated from the correct Cloud:

 If you use Europe (EU) Cloud for Secure Email, generate the token from https://admin.eu.sse.itd.cisco.com/

 If you use Americas (NAM) Cloud for Secure Email, generate the token from https://admin.sse.itd.cisco.com/